THOUGH I WAS BLIND, NOW I SEE (Part 1)

-As their custom was, the Pharisees were displeased that Jesus had performed the miracle on the Sabbath.
-They were blind to the spiritual significance or implications of the sign.
+As their custom was, the Pharisees were totally displeased that Jesus had performed the miracle on the Sabbath.
+They were totally blind to the spiritual significances or implications of the sign.

 According to the account of John, all the miracles the Lord Jesus performed were simply signs pointing to something far greater than the actual miracles.
-Giving sight to this man who was blind from his birth was another sign intended to unveil Jesus and His mission to the Jews.
+Obviously, the giving of sight to this man who was blind from his birth was another sign intended to unveil Jesus and His mission to the Jews.